webstorms/Block/README.md

 ## Model benchmarking and training

 For all experiments make sure to cd into the scripts directory `cd scripts`.
+Pretrained models and benchmarks can be found under Releases.

 ### Running benchmark experiments